kentcb/PCLMock/Doc/plugins.md

 PCLMock's code generator includes support for plugins.
 These are implementations of `PCLMock.CodeGeneration.IPlugin`.
 Plugins are able to participate in the code generation process, generating specifications for the target mock.

 PCLMock itself comes with several plugins, discussed below.
-They are enabled by default, but you can always disable them or replace them with your own.
+Plugins are not enabled by default (apart from an internal `Default` plugin, which is always enabled), so you'll need to ensure you add them to your configuration.

 ## The `IPlugin` Interface

 Plugins must implement the `PCLMock.CodeGeneration.IPlugin` interface.
 If you're writing your own plugin, you can get this interface by adding the `PCLMock.CodeGeneration` NuGet package.

-The `IPlugin` interface defines members that allow you to generate code that applies to all mock instances, or only loose mocks.
-In either case, you need to return an instance of `Microsoft.CodeAnalysis.SyntaxNode` containing the code you wish to inject into the mock.
+The `IPlugin` interface defines members that allow you to generate default values for specific types.
+Plugins are applied recursively, such that separate plugins can collaborate to provide a default value for complex generic types, such as `Task<List<string>>`.

 ## Built-in Plugins